-Speculative Energy Futures will launch at the Intergovernmental Panel on Climate Change (IPCC) Cities & Climate Change Conference and will hold its first national workshop immediately following the conference from 8-11 March 2018.
+Speculative Energy Futures launched at the Intergovernmental Panel on Climate Change (IPCC) Cities & Climate Change Conference and held its first national workshop immediately following the conference from 8-11 March 2018.
 Find the latest schedule of events here.

 National workshop participants include artists, scientists, engineers, policy makers, and social science and energy humanities researchers.
 Together, they will mobilize artistic, literary, and intermedia research and dissemination methods uniquely suited to envisioning a range of positive, feminist, decolonized futures based on social theory and economic and scientific modelling.
 The growing list of 2018 participants (in alphabetical order) is as follows: Ruth Beer, Jessie Beier, Sean Caufield, Salvatore Cucchiara, Evan Davies, Soheila Esfhani, Joan Greer, Steven Hoffman, Tseima Igharas, Satoshi Ikeda, Natalie Loveless, M.E.
 Luka, Janice Makokis, Patrick Mahon, Sourayan Mookerjea, Lisa Moore, Tegan Moore, Scott Smallwood, Mark Simpson, Sheena Wilson.